Holy Ghost (Modern Baseball album): Release and promotion

-The Vinyl release of the album is unique in that the sides are titled Side J and Side B named after Jake Ewald having written the songs on side A and Bren Lukens having written the songs on side B. Additionally the Vinyl release includes an undocumented hidden track on side B of the vinyl release.
+The album's Vinyl release is unique in that the sides are titled Side J and Side B named after Jake Ewald having written the songs on side A and Bren Lukens having written the songs on side B. Additionally the Vinyl release includes an undocumented hidden track on side B of the vinyl release.
 This track is not found on any other release.

 Modern Baseball announced plans to tour on March 3, 2016, setting the first dates for shortly after the release of the new album.
 The tour kicked off on May 25, 2016, with Joyce Manor and Thin Lips opening.
-On August 3, Modern Baseball announced that they would be supporting Brand New and The Front Bottoms on tour starting in October 2016.
+On August 3, Modern Baseball announced they would be supporting Brand New and The Front Bottoms on tour starting in October 2016.
 At the conclusion of the Brand New tour, Modern Baseball will be playing a string of shows internationally.

 Critical reception

-The album was met with universal acclaim reviews, most of them noting that Modern Baseball showed growth and maturity with the content of Holy Ghost.
+The album was met with acclaim by critics, with most of them noting that Modern Baseball showed growth and maturity with the content of Holy Ghost.
 Holy Ghost holds a score of 81/100 on Metacritic indicating universal acclaim.
 On June 4, 2016, Holy Ghost reached No. 53 on the US Billboard 200.